fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         3. Click on the "My Account" option in the nav.
         4. In the profile the user can see the "add address" button.
         5. While click on the button the address form will popup.
-        6. In that popup form the user want to enter the street, district and pincode of the district.
+        6. In that popup form the user want to enter the street, district and pin code of the district.
         7. After the entering the above details the user can save the address.
         8. If will shown on the address section in the profile page.
     - Expected Result:
-        - Address was created successfully and shown in the profile addressn section.
+        - Address was created successfully and shown in the profile address section.

 ### Update address on the profile page[Completed]
 - Scenario 1: Successfully update the address on the profile page.